Ayrx/blog_old/opensource.md

 tests that checks things like supported versions of TLS and support for TLS-level compression.
 It is a work in progress but I eventually hope to turn tlsenum into a useful tool for auditing TLS configurations.

+# python-aead

+aead is a Python library I wrote that provides authenticated encryption with associated data (AEAD) wrapped up in a simple to use API.
+It is essentially `AES_128_CBC` and `HMAC_SHA_256` composed with an encrypt-then-mac construction and relies on PyCA's `cryptography` library for the cryptographic primitives.

+See my [blog post]({% post_url 2014-12-29-python-aead %}) about the library for more information.